tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 use this in the optimizer to reason about [effects](/blog/compiler-effects/), among other things.

+We can't know a lot of the time what type a thing is, so we pessimistically type most objects flowing through bytecode as `BasicObject`.
+This type encapsulates the entire world of possible values that could go on the stack or in a local variable.

-On most heap objects, with only a few exceptions, you can write instance variables (fields, attributes, whatever you want to call them).
+On most *heap* objects, with only a few exceptions, you can write instance variables (fields, attributes, whatever you want to call them).
 You can *never* write an instance variable to an immediate.
 This means that if we observe the following pattern in the bytecode: